Step 1- Molds

 Step 14 - Gluing

 Once pieces of the violin are finished, the instrument is carefully glued.
 Clamps are placed along the instrument until the glue dries.
-After this step the violin is then varnished and is ready to be played!
+After this step the violin is then varnished and is ready to have pegs and strings added!